James P. Waters

 James Preston Waters III (born 1967) is a United States Navy rear admiral who has served as commander of the Navy Recruiting Command since March 27, 2024.

-He most recently served as the Director of Military Personnel Plans and Policy of the U.S. Navy from 2021 to 2024.
-Previously, he served as the Commander of Submarine Group 2 from 2019 to 2021.
+Early life and education

 Raised in Ellington, Connecticut, Waters earned a B.S. degree in systems engineering from the United States Naval Academy in 1989.
 Awarded a W.H.G.
 FitzGerald Scholarship, he continued his education at Oxford University until 1991.